Photos by Elena Bessi

 SHORT BIO

-Namrata Poddar writes fiction and nonfiction, serves as Interviews Editor for Kweli, and teaches literature at UCLA.
-Her debut novel, Border Less, is a Silver Medalist for Best Regional Fiction from 2023 Independent Publisher Book Awards, a finalist for Foreword Indies Book of the Year Award and Feminist Press's Louise Meriwether First Book Prize, and longlisted for The Center for Fiction First Novel Prize.
+Namrata Poddar writes fiction and nonfiction, and teaches contemporary American literature at UCLA.
+Her debut novel, Border Less, was a Silver Medalist for Best Regional Fiction from Independent Publisher Book Awards, a finalist for Foreword Indies Book of the Year Award and Louise Meriwether First Book Prize, and longlisted for The Center for Fiction First Novel Prize.
 Her other writing has appeared in several publications including Poets & Writers, Literary Hub, Longreads, The Kenyon Review, and The Best Asian Short Stories.
 She holds a PhD in French literature from the University of Pennsylvania, an MFA in Fiction from Bennington College, and a Mellon Postdoctoral Fellowship in Transnational Cultures from UCLA.
-Find her on Instagram and Threads, @writerpoddar, on X, @poddar_namrata, and on Bluesky, @namratapoddar.
+Find her on Instagram and Threads, @writerpoddar, and on Bluesky, @namratapoddar.

 LONG BIO

-Namrata Poddar (pronounced: Nuhm-ruh-THAA Poe-DHAAR) is a first-generation Asian American writer of fiction and nonfiction, an Interviews Editor for Kweli journal where she curates the series, “Race, Power and Storytelling,” faculty of literature at UCLA’s Honors Program, and a certified Yoga teacher.
-For nearly two decades, her writing, research and teaching have explored the intersection of storytelling and social justice through the questions of race, class, gender, place and migration.
+Namrata Poddar (pronounced: Nuhm-ruh-thaa Poe-dhaar) is a first-generation South Asian American writer of fiction, creative nonfiction, and literary criticism.
+She teaches contemporary American literature in the honors program at UCLA and has served as Interviews Editor for Kweli (2017–2023), where she curated the series “Race, Power and Storytelling.”
+For nearly two decades, her writing and teaching have explored the intersection of storytelling and power through questions of colonialism, race, class, gender, religion, and migration.

-Her debut novel, Border Less, released in 2022 from 7.13 Books in North America and from HarperCollins India in South Asia.
-It is a Silver Medalist for Best Regional Fiction (for West-Pacific) from 2023 Independent Publisher Book Awards, a finalist for 2022 Foreword Indies Book of the Year Award (for Multicultural Adult Fiction) and Feminist Press's Louise Meriwether First Book Prize, a semi-finalist for Black Lawrence Press’s The Big Moose Prize; it was also longlisted for C&R Press Book Award and for The Center for Fiction First Novel Prize.
-The novel was featured in the most anticipated, best or favorite books and other booklists for 2022 by The Millions, Ms. Magazine, Brown Girl Bookshelf, BuzzFeed News, Chicago Review of Books, Washington Independent Review of Books, Aster(ix) Journal, and more.
+Her debut novel, Border Less (2022), was published by 7.13 Books in North America and HarperCollins India in South Asia.
+The novel received the Silver Medal for Best Regional Fiction (West-Pacific) at the Independent Publisher Book Awards and was a finalist for the Foreword Indies Book of the Year Award (Multicultural Adult Fiction) and Feminist Press’s Louise Meriwether First Book Prize.
+It was also longlisted for the Center for Fiction First Novel Prize and the C&R Press Book Award and was a semi-finalist for Black Lawrence Press’s The Big Moose Prize.
+It was featured among the most anticipated, best or favorite books, and other book lists for 2022 by The Millions, Ms. Magazine, Brown Girl Bookshelf, BuzzFeed News, Chicago Review of Books, Washington Independent Review of Books, Aster(ix) Journal, and others.